Teachers, grades 4-6, teaching at a school in a Cal Water service area are eligible to apply for a grant for their classroom water project.

 Yes, you can submit multiple applications, but you can only be approved for one grant per program year.

-No, a teacher can receive no more than one grant through the Grants Program per program year.
+No, a teacher can receive no more than one grant through the Water Smart Grant program per program year.

 The application is simple and can be completed online.
 Head to our Application page, select your school, fill out the application form, then review and accept the grant terms and conditions and submit.

 Applications are accepted all year, although only one grant can be received per applicant per program year.
 For the purposes of determining when additional grant funds may be available, the program year is considered to run from July 1st through June 30th.

 Try nearby universities, museums and nature centers.
 Local professors, retired naturalists/scientists, and naturalists from non-profit organizations and local nature centers can be amazing resources!

 If you are looking for project tips and guidelines, handbooks are available on the Classroom Challenge Resources page.
 Although the Classroom Challenge is no longer active, its resources remain available and can provide possibilities to help with the direction of your grant project.